 Thyroid eye disease can occur in people who have an overactive, underactive or even normal thyroid gland function.
 Thyroid eye disease, also known as Graves’ ophthalmopathy, results when white blood cells attack the tissue around the eyes, causing swelling and inflammation.
 Most commonly this is due to an autoimmune disease that attacks the normal tissues in your thyroid gland and eyes.

 Symptoms of Thyroid Eye Disease

 - Upper eyelid retraction

 - Decreased vision

 - Eye pain

 Besides impacting vision and causing discomfort, serious cases of thyroid eye disease can cause permanent damage to the optic nerve.
-Regular eye exams are essential to monitor any signs of thyroid eye disease, especially if you have a thyroid disorder or a family history of the disease.
+Regular eye exams are essential to monitoring any signs of thyroid eye disease, especially if you have a thyroid disorder or a family history of the disease.

 Treatment for Thyroid Eye Disease